Current events

 Wheelrights provide include promotional rides and evening meetings.

 Several evening meetings a year are held for our members.
 (Watch this page.)
 Talks are given at some.
 These meetings are open (and free).
-Detailed planning is done in our Campaigns and Routes sub-groups.
-Members who feel they can help are encouraged to join one of these groups.
+Detailed planning is done in our Routes sub-group.
+Members who feel they can help are encouraged to join this group.

-Sustrans main role is to create such important things as the National Cycle Network and Safe Routes to Schools.
+They changed their name from "Sustrans" to "Walk Wheel Cycle Trust" on 30 September 2025.
+Their main role is to create such important things as the National Cycle Network and Safe Routes to Schools.
 Currently their focus is on upgrading the NCN and encouraging cycle commuting.
 These aims are shared by Wheelrights.
-We hope also to help Sustrans - as we have in previous years - by manning stalls or supporting other activities organised by them.
+We hope also to help them - as we have in previous years - by manning stalls or supporting some of their other activities.

 Cycling UK